 See obscure Raphael frescoes in a luxurious riverside villa.

-Tucked away in a corner of the bustling bohemian neighborhood that is Trastevere is an opulent Renaissance mansion built by a wealthy banker and decorated by a score of impressive artists, including Raphael.
+Tucked away in the corner of the bustling bohemian neighborhood that is Trastevere is an opulent Renaissance mansion built by a wealthy banker and decorated by a score of impressive artists, including Raphael.
 If you want to see beautiful art without the crowds, this is the place to go.

 - Discover some of Raphael’s lesser-known frescoes in the Loggia of Cupid and Psyche.

 - Fan of astrology?
-Gaze up at the ceiling of Loggia of Galatea which depicts a 15th-century horoscope.
+Gaze up at the ceiling of Loggia of Galatea, which depicts a 15th-century horoscope.

 - Pay a visit to the ‘secret garden’, a green haven replica of a Renaissance viridarium.

 Tickets for Villa Farnesina are valid for one entrance to the villa and any temporary exhibition on display, which you can explore at your own leisure.
 They can be purchased online or at the door.
 If purchased online, you’ll need to register an account on the website beforehand.

 This ticket is for adults between the ages of 18 and 65.

 Reduced Senior Ticket